konnodonnoi/konnodonnoi/README.md

 mj of fgs hi do it dry egg me Dr dB bbnh ha ah go HD vn SD be
 - 🤔 I’m looking for help with ... shat dksksjs do i'd go all dm sh ite ssg asks it's a new year boiii ah ha s CL LG hmm oh ah is gb vn HD shh SD HD
 - 💬 Ask me about ... shat tfsdgiigf good good for good sis did cmc did dna sh j gas so happy new year ssg he asf at he cj kg go seh  d gb e he set
-- 📫 How to reach me: hfgj ghost did so ah in sha God for wey ye  sha did sha she and dad ask ask ah he ah ah  see he we?
+- 📫 How to reach me: hfgj ghost did so ah in sha God for wey ye  sha did sha she and dad ask ask ah he ah ssg he wthah  see he we?
 Jr as he asf by fl vn ah it as ffs egg be.
 - 😄 Pronouns: shat hjgdddd sha van sha no on all bf  cur  ethg f an job does shab sha did sjak ah he asfsb duh he asf chi if go wet he cv few
 - ⚡ Fun fact: 4lines dj eh he setcalabrese b God did had ha dls for sha rip takeoff all ah do KFC fl LG go it go cv LG vn go of FL ask us do it
 -->